Seaport Research Partners lifts Public Service Enterprise Group Incorporated [PEG] price estimate. Who else is bullish?

-Public Service Enterprise Group Incorporated [NYSE: PEG] stock went on a downward path that fall over -2.50% on Thursday, amounting to a one-week price decrease of less than -1.80%.
-The company report on July 17, 2023 at 2:17 PM that PSEG Declares Regular Quarterly Dividend for Third Quarter of 2023.
+Public Service Enterprise Group Incorporated [NYSE: PEG] price surged by 0.13 percent to reach at $0.08.
+The company report on August 1, 2023 at 7:30 AM that PSEG Announces Second Quarter 2023 Results.

-The Board of Directors of Public Service Enterprise Group (NYSE:PEG) today declared a $0.57 per share dividend on the outstanding common stock of the company for the third quarter of 2023.

 Top 5 AI Stocks to Buy for 2023